Joshua Baraka

-Joshua Baraka (born 13 December 2000, in Kawempe) is a Ugandan recording artist and music producer.
-He grew up with music at home because his mom was a choir member.
-He moved through the tough Bwaise slum and later became a well-known musician in Uganda.
-Baraka rose to fame after releasing "Nana" in 2023.
-In his music career, he has released more than ten albums, including Baby Step, Belinda, and Sana.
+Joshua Baraka (born 13 December 2000, in Kawempe) is an international Ugandan recording artist and music producer and DJ with his DJ stage name as Carlos Lopez.
+He gained recognition with his single "Nana" in 2023 and hits like "Wrong Places"which he released in 2025 He has released more than four albums, including Baby Steps, Watershed,Recess and Juvie.